 - After a vasectomy, it’s normal to have blood in your semen.

 - You will be asked to provide a sample of your semen approximately 12 weeks after the operation in order to determine whether you are sperm-free or not.

 You may also be interested in – Testicular Cancer Treatment Cost in India

-- Bleeding or blood clot inside the scrotum
+- Bleeding or a hematoma (blood clot) in the scrotum

 Know More –

 The Most Important Frequently Asked Questions

 A: Vasectomy is secure, handy and nearly 100% successful for people who wish to utilize a male birth control process.